ietf-wg-mops/draft-ietf-mops-streaming-opcons/draft-ietf-mops-streaming-opcons.md

 where

+* "Media" would be something like the output of a codec, or other media source such as closed-captioning,
-* "Media Format" would be something like an RTP payload format {{RFC2736}} or ISOBMFF {{ISOBMFF}},
+* "Media Format" would be something like an RTP payload format {{RFC2736}} or an ISOBMFF {{ISOBMFF}} profile,
 * "Media Transport Protocol" would be something like RTP or DASH {{MPEG-DASH}}, and
 * "Transport Protocol" would be a protocol that provides appropriate transport services, as described in Section 5 of {{RFC8095}}.

-Not all possible streaming media applications follow this model, but for the ones that do, it seems useful to have names for the protocol layers between Media Format and Transport Layer
+Not all possible streaming media applications follow this model, but for the ones that do, it seems useful to distinguish between the protocol layer that is aware it is transporting media, and underlying protocol layers that are not aware.

+As described in the {{RFC8095}} Abstract, the IETF has standardized a number of protocols that provide transport services.
+Although these protocols, taken in total, provide a wide variety of transport services, {{sec-trans}} will distinguish between two extremes:

+- Transport protocols used to provide reliable, in-order media delivery to an endpoint, typically providing flow control and congestion control ({{reliable-behavior}}) and
+- Transport protocols used to provide unreliable, unordered media delivery to an endpoint, without flow control or congestion control ({{unreliable-behavior}}).

+Because newly standardized transport protocols such as QUIC {{RFC9000}} can evolve their transport behavior more rapidly than currently-used transport protocols, we have included a description of how the path characteristics that streaming media providers may see are likely to evolve in {{quic-behavior}}.

 It is worth noting explicitly that the Transport Protocol layer might include more than one protocol.
 For example, a specific Media Transport Protocol might run over HTTP, or over WebTransport, which in turn runs over HTTP.

-It is worth noting explicitly that more complex network protocol stacks are certainly possible - for instance, packets with this protocol stack may be carried in a tunnel, or in a VPN.
+It is worth noting explicitly that more complex network protocol stacks are certainly possible - for instance, when packets with this protocol stack are carried in a tunnel or in a VPN, the entire packet  would likely appear in the payload of other protocols.
 If these environments are present, streaming media operators may need to analyze their effects on applications as well.

-## Media Transport Over Reliable Transport Protocols {#tcp-behavior}
+## Media Transport Over Reliable Transport Protocols {#reliable-behavior}

-The HLS {{RFC8216}} and DASH {{MPEG-DASH}} media transport protocols are typically carried over HTTP, and HTTP has used TCP as its only standardized transport protocol until recently.
+The HLS {{RFC8216}} and DASH {{MPEG-DASH}} media transport protocols are typically carried over HTTP, and HTTP has used TCP as its only standardized transport protocol until HTTP/3 {{RFC9114}}.
 These media transport protocols use ABR response strategies as described in {{sec-abr}} to respond to changing path characteristics, and underlying transport protocols are also attempting to respond to changing path characteristics.

 The past success of the largely TCP-based Internet is evidence that the various flow control and congestion control mechanisms TCP has used to achieve equilibrium quickly, at a point where TCP senders do not interfere with other TCP senders for sustained periods of time ({{RFC5681}}), have been largely successful.
 The Internet has continued to work even when the specific TCP mechanisms used to reach equilibrium changed over time ({{RFC7414}}).
 Because TCP provided a common tool to avoid contention, even when significant TCP-based applications like FTP were largely replaced by other significant TCP-based applications like HTTP, the transport behavior remained safe for the Internet.

-Modern TCP implementations ({{I-D.ietf-tcpm-rfc793bis}}) continue to probe for available bandwidth, and "back off" when a network path is saturated, but may also work to avoid growing queues along network paths, which prevent TCP senders from detecting quickly when a network path becoming saturated.
+Modern TCP implementations ({{I-D.ietf-tcpm-rfc793bis}}) continue to probe for available bandwidth, and "back off" when a network path is saturated, but may also work to avoid growing queues along network paths, which can prevent older TCP senders from detecting quickly when a network path is becoming saturated.
 Congestion control mechanisms such as COPA {{COPA18}} and BBR {{I-D.cardwell-iccrg-bbr-congestion-control}} make these decisions based on measured path delays, assuming that if the measured path delay is increasing, the sender is injecting packets onto the network path faster than the network can forward them (or the receiver can accept them) so the sender should adjust its sending rate accordingly.

 Although common TCP behavior has changed significantly since the days of {{Jacobson-Karels}} and {{RFC2001}}, even adding new congestion controllers such as CUBIC {{RFC8312}}, the common practice of implementing TCP as part of an operating system kernel has acted to limit how quickly TCP behavior can change.
 Even with the widespread use of automated operating system update installation on many end-user systems, streaming media providers could have a reasonable expectation that they could understand TCP transport protocol behaviors, and that those behaviors would remain relatively stable in the short term.

-## Media Transport Over Unreliable Transport Protocols {#udp-behavior}
+## Media Transport Over Unreliable Transport Protocols {#unreliable-behavior}

 Because UDP does not provide any feedback mechanism to senders to help limit impacts on other users, UDP-based application-level protocols have been responsible for the decisions that TCP-based applications have delegated to TCP - what to send, how much to send, and when to send it.
 Because UDP itself has no transport-layer feedback mechanisms, UDP-based applications that send and receive substantial amounts of information are expected to provide their own feedback mechanisms, and to respond to the feedback the application receives.
 This expectation is most recently codified as a Best Current Practice {{RFC8085}}.